godiarksel/html-canvas/README.md

 ## Acknowledgments

-- Chris Courses from Youtube, for being a helpful genius.git
+- Chris Courses from Youtube, for being a helpful genius.